Raising Self-Esteem

 Are you accepting new clients?

-Yes, we are currently accepting new virtual clients.
+Yes, I am currently accepting new virtual clients.
 Appointments are available Monday through Thursday, from 8:00 AM to 5:00 PM.

 How long do I need to be in therapy?